gnolang/gno/CONTRIBUTING.md

 ```

 Note that this, executed in the Gno repository, _will only change the
-configuration for that repository_.
+configuration within the repository_.
 So your global settings will remain the same
-for all other commits.
+for all other projects.

 By using merges instead of rebase, you can make sure that any reviewers of your
 PR can view the changes you made to your PR since you last modified it.
 If you